Browse through their practical yet unique pieces and ideas!

 Get personal.
 “Even if you feel an item is superfluous, register for it if it symbolizes something that has personal meaning to you.”

 Seek a wide range.
 “It is good to have a healthy assortment of products that will fit different price ranges.
-You don’t want to make a guest feel like they have to over extend themself when buying your gift.”
+You don’t want to make a guest feel like they have to over extend themselves when buying your gift.”

 Be creative.
 “Don’t be afraid to register for something out of the box creativity makes everything more fun, for both the giver and the receiver!"